clelandlab/quick/docs/Tutorials/mercator.md

 - `delay`: Delay for duration `t`.
 - `delay_auto`: Delay for duration `t` after all channels and readouts finish.
 - `goto`: Jump to another step.

+### Trigger

+Trigger ADC readout.
+Note that the ADC has a time delay compared to the pulse, so you might always need an offset `t` to get the correct readout window for a readout pulse.
+A program MUST have at least one trigger step, no matter whether you care about the data or not.

 ### Delay